Accept Apple Pay with UI components

 Apple Pay version compatibility

 You can accept payments using Apple Pay with the Unzer API.
-Our code examples use version 6 to provide a good mix of compatibility with most of the Apple devices and the data which you can request from a customer to process orders.
+Our code examples use version 6 to provide a good mix of compatibility with most of the Apple devices and the data that you can request from a customer to process orders.

 Apple Pay - Good to know